udacity/FCND-Controls/README.md

 Trajectory following requires a much more tuned and tighter controller than what the default drone in Unity had, therefore you will be writing the nested low-level controller needed to achieve trajectory following.
 To do this you'll be filling in methods in the `controller.py` class.
 Using the linear or non-linear dynamics and control from the lessons, you'll write the control code for each of the controller parts showing control diagram shown above.

-The minimum requirements for a successful submission include completing the following:
+The minimum requirements for a successful project include completing the following:

  - `body_rate_control()` - a proportional controller on body rates to commanded moments
  - `altitude_control()` - an altitude controller that uses both the down position and the down velocity to command thrust.
 Note that you will need to include the non-linear effects from non-zero roll/pitch angles!